Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For further assistance, contact the Sexual Assault Response Coordinator at 928-941-3601 or the Provost Marshall Office at 928-269-2204/2361.

-If you are near a military installation, contact the Information and Referral Office at 928-269-6499 or the family readiness officer of your gaining command.
+If you are near a military installation, contact the Marine Corps Air Station Yuma Information and Referral Office at 928-269-6499, or contact the family readiness officer of your gaining command.
 Always have some money set aside for emergencies.
 For newly-arriving personnel, if there is a situation that needs emergency attention, contact your sponsor, gaining command S-1, administrative or personnel officer, officer of the day or Military OneSource at 800-342-9647, 24 hours a day, seven days a week.

 You can reach the command duty officer at 928-269-2252.